Westlake-AI/SemiReward/README.md

 python train.py --c config/usb_cv/flexmatch/flexmatch_cifar100_200_0.yaml
 ```

 Here is an example to train FlexMatch with SemiReward on CIFAR-100 with 200 labels.
-Training other supported algorithms (on other datasets with different label settings) can be specified by a config file:
+Training other baselines with SemiReward can be specified by a config file:

 ```sh
 python train.py --c config/SemiReward/usb_cv/flexmatch/flexmatch_cifar100_200_0.yaml